Chao-Xi/jxazurebook/docs/az104/6network.md

 **Service Endpoint**

-Using service endpoints, you can provide private connectivity to a service from inside your virtual network.
+Using service endpoints, you can **provide private connectivity to a service from inside your virtual network**.

 > This will allow us to do is connect from our virtual machines into the Microsoft backbone, and then connect from the backbone of Microsoft into the service over a private connection.